Lockheed L-049 Constellation: World War II and further development

 A few months before the United States entered World War II, the Wartime Production Board inspected Lockheed's Burbank facility which housed the Constellation prototype.
-The long kept secret could no longer be held on to, and Lockheed announced the existence of the Constellation to the world.
+The secret could no longer be kept, and Lockheed announced the existence of the Constellation to the world.
 Even so, the secret of the Constellation's development remains one of the best kept industrial secrets to this day.
 Juan Trippe took advantage of this situation and ordered 22 L-049 Constellations and 18 L-149 Constellations (a model with a larger fuel capacity).
 KLM jumped in and ordered four examples.
-However, production couldn't begin right away, due to bombers and fighters destined for Great Britain overtaking the assembly lines at Lockheed.
-After cancellation of the XB-30 (a bomber version of the Constellation) in 1941, military officials gave Lockheed the go-ahead to build 80 Constellations (on the condition that other aircraft on their assembly lines would not be affected).
-With this, Lockheed could now put all attention towards building the Constellation airliner.
+However, production couldn't begin right away, as production of warplanes destined for Great Britain required Lockheed’s production facilities.
+After cancellation of the XB-30 (a bomber version of the Constellation) in 1941, military officials gave Lockheed the go-ahead to build 80 Constellations, on the condition that other aircraft on their assembly lines would not be affected.
+With this, Lockheed could now put more attention towards building the Constellation airliner.